Walmart wage hike may show wage pressures building for lowest paid

 The company said it was merely passing along to workers some of the savings it will get from a cut in the corporate tax rate.

-But Target Corp (TGT.N), a main competitor, pushed its entry level wage to $11 last fall and has pledged to hit $15 by the end of 2020.
+But Target Corp, a main competitor, pushed its entry level wage to $11 last fall and has pledged to hit $15 by the end of 2020.

 In addition, states have been steadily raising the legal minimum wage, with 14 now at $10-an-hour or more as of this year.